SAFCSP-Team/exception-project-cpp/README.md

 You are required to handle the exception in src/main.cpp.

 **Implementation**
-Hanel the code to throw an exception if the name is empty.
+Handle the code to throw an exception if the name is empty.

 ```cpp